 |Firefox 24||no||yes||tab session|

 |Internet Explorer 11||no||no||tab session|

 |Safari 7||no||only once or optionally for 24 hours|

 Safari has the most unusual solution.
 It will prompt the user for permission once per location request.
 Optionally, the user may allow a site to keep those permissions for one day.
 When choosing the one-day permission option, the location is available to the site in regular and private mode alike.

 Google Chrome and Opera don’t have granular or duration controls in their user interfaces.
 When a user has chosen to share location data with a site, that site retains the permission forever.
 Denying will prompt again for the next request from the site.
 The other browsers all separate between “allow for one session” and “always allow”.

 Google Chrome and Firefox will give sites that users have always allowed access to their location even in private mode.
 This is troublesome in Chrome’s case, since it also defaults to always allowing sites instead of allowing once.

 Depending on your web browser of choice, you may not be getting the privacy you were expecting.

-All tested performed on OS X 10.9.
-Except for Internet Explorer in modern mode on Windows 8.1 RT.
+All tests were performed on OS X 10.9.
+Except for Internet Explorer, which was tested in modern mode on Windows 8.1 RT.

 A proposed Internet standard for transmitting a signaling an opt-out preference to site operators and advertisers.
-The signal conveys that the user does not want targeted advertisements nor like being tracked.
+The signal conveys that the user doesn’t want targeted advertisements nor like being tracked.
 See the EFF’s DNT issues page.